Azaghalo/cars_showcase/README.md

 ## Technologies Used

-React.js and Next.js for frontend development.
+- React.js and Next.js for frontend development.
-CSS for styling and responsive design.
+- Tailwind CSS for styling and responsive design.
-Vercel for easy deployment and hosting.
+- Vercel for easy deployment and hosting.

 ## Authors

 - [@Azaghalo](https://github.com/Azaghalo)